-How can participatory performances contribute to the exploration and communication of meditative experiences?
+How can participatory performances contribute to the exploration and communication of the artistic features of meditation?

 Kirsi Heimonen & Paula Kramer